 Elias Howe patent sewing machine of 1846

 Finally, broke and living on hand-outs he managed, by hook and by crook, to get his machine finished and ready to sell.
-However he was now in such a desperate need for money just to live that he had to sell his sewing machine for a pittance.
-Elias was now a broken man and was so desperate to get home.
+However he was now in such a desperate need for money, just to live, that he had to sell his sewing machine for a pittance.
+Elias was now a broken man and was desperate to get home.